Qincheng Prison: Labor

 Reactionaries are evil but once captured, they could be turned to something useful for the people.

 As result of this speech of Mao, prisoners at Qincheng Prison are put to work instead of being executed, and they are subjected to be assigned to tasks other than that of the Qincheng Prison to help out outside the prison.
-Heavy manual labor was performed only by the nationalist war criminals classified by the communists, but since the release of the last group of these prisoners in 1975, there are no longer any such duties.
+Heavy manual labor was performed only by the nationalist political prisoners classified by the communists, but since the release of the last group of these prisoners in 1975, there are no longer any such duties.
 However, light manual labors continues such as making straw hats and making boxes for matches.
 Jiang Qing requested and was permitted to make dolls.
 This light manual labor is often conducted in their own cells.

 Abuse

 Though physical and verbal abuse of prisoners are strictly forbidden, such regulations were completely ignored during Cultural Revolution, during which many prisoners died as result of abuse and torture.
 Abuses disguised as punishment commonly occurred during Cultural Revolution including forcing prisoners to stand for a prolonged period of time and not providing prisoners with enough water.

-Wei Jingsheng had published under his name in March 1979 an essay denouncing the inhumane conditions of the Chinese Qincheng Prison where was imprisoned the 10th Panchen Lama and that drove the latter to a suicide attempt.
-It is clear that a major part of the essay of Wei was written by other anonymous authors with real information about Qincheng.
+Wei Jingsheng had published under his name in March 1979 an essay denouncing the inhumane conditions of the Chinese Qincheng Prison where he was imprisoned the 10th Panchen Lama and that drove the latter to a suicide attempt.
+It is clear that a major part of this essay was written by other anonymous authors with accurate information about Qincheng.